neuralvis/elpa-mirror/stable-melpa/mybigword-readme.txt

   3. Use `mybigword-pronounce-word' to pronounce the word at point.
   The word's audio is downloaded from https://dictionary.cambridge.org The audio download url could be customized in `mybigword-default-audio-url-function'.

+  4. Use `mybigword-show-image-of-word' to show images of the word at point in external browser.
+Please note `browse-url-generic' is used in this command.